chfm/chfm.github.io/content/forums.md

     <p>A Forum is offered on most Sundays from 9:45 to 10:45 a.m. from late August
       through late June.
 Forums are offered to enhance and deepen our spiritual lives.</p>
-    <p>During the COVID-19 crisis Forums will move to an online format</p>
+    <p>During the COVID-19 crisis Forums have moved to an online format</p>
     <p>The Adult Religious Education Committee schedules Forums that offer a
       wide variety of topics as related to Quaker faith and practice, social issues, personal sharings, outside speakers, Chapel Hill Friends Meeting